jdh8/blueberry-precision/README.md

 properties, it has similar bidding structure to 2/1, the lingua franca of modern bridge.

-Blueberry Cottontail Club is a modernized mix of Blue Club and Cottontail Club along with new ideas from BTU.
-It is a 4-card major strong club system with a moderately strong notrump.
+Blueberry Precision Club is a modernized mix of Blue Club, Precision Club, Cottontail Club, and new ideas from BTU.
+It is a 4-card major strong club system.
+The weak notrump denies 4-card majors but (43)33.
 It is highly experimental and subject to change without notice.

 ## Legacy system notes